Alpha-Scorpii/Sherlock/README.md

 # Commitment:

 Each day atleast one solution

+# TODO
+Hackerrank already solved problem to be added.
+Codechef problem solution to be added.

 # Future Plans: